sptrakesh/mongo-service/README.md

     ```

 ### Connection Pool
-A simple connection pool [implementation](test/integration/pool.h) is available
+A simple connection pool [implementation](src/api/pool/pool.h) is provided
-in the integration test directory, along with its associated test suite.
-The
+in the api, along with its associated [test suite](test/integration/pool.cpp).
-implementation is based on a *factory* function that can create valid connections
+The implementation is based on a *factory* function that can create valid connections
 as needed.

 The pool is managed using a `std::deque`.
 Connections returned to the pool are